REConnect: Participatory RE for Social Sustainability: REConnect: Participatory RE for Social Sustainability

-We describe these principles in more detail below using examples from the three case studies.
-To make REConnect actionable, we also distilled recurring practices from the three case studies into a set of REActions.
+Each principle is described below with examples from the three case studies.
+To make REConnect actionable, we distilled recurring practices observed across the broader project corpus into a set of REConnect Actions (REActions).